-- the actual loco positions are determined by local detectors connected to individual track sections (integrated in future MX9 track section modules), which has been possible with ZIMO's own loco number recognition for a long time, even without bidirectional communication.
+- the actual loco positions are determined by local detectors connected to individual track sections (integrated in future MX9 track section modules, later StEin), which has been possible with ZIMO's own loco number recognition for a long time, even without RailCom.

-RailCom will be further developed over the coming years and new applications added which of course requires new software updates in decoders and other equipment.
+RailCom will be further developed over the coming years and new applications added, which of course requires new software updates in decoders and other equipment.
 ZIMO decoders as of 2009 are able to send their own loco address from an isolated section of track (with a so called broadcast method, very fast, although only for one loco inside that section), send CV content on demand along with some decoder data such as actual speed in kph, load and decoder temperature.

-On the system side, only one third party product has been available from the beginning - the address display LRC120, which is a "local" RailCom detector displaying the loco address of one track section.
+On the system side, only one third party product has been available from the beginning - the address display LRC120, which is a "local" RailCom detector displaying the loco address on one track section.
 In 2007, the ZIMO MX31ZL came to market as the first command station with an integrated "global" RailCom detector.

-In the first quarter of 2013, ZIMO will deliver the new MX10 command stations with integrated detectors for RailCom.
+Since 2013, ZIMO delivers the new MX10 command stations with integrated detectors for RailCom.
 The MX32 cab (released early in 2011) uses feedback functions from the start (speed indicator, CV-reading), but until the appearance of the MX10 is accessible only in connection with the MX31ZL.